cloudcwfranck/finazops/README.md

 bash init.sh   # or run init.bat on Windows
 ```

-The setup script installs dependencies, checks for the Azure CLI and runs `az login` if you are not already authenticated.
+The setup script verifies that Python 3 and the Azure CLI are available, creates a `.venv` folder, installs all requirements and runs `az login` if you are not already authenticated.

 After setup you can run the toolkit against your Azure resources.